2019-2020 LIVESTOCK PROJECT EDUCATIONAL MEETINGS

 Dodge County Meat Animal Sale Trivia Night Event

-The Dodge County Meat Animal Sale Committee is again sponsoring a Trivia Night Event on Saturday, March 16th, 2019 at Dodgeland High School.
-Proceeds from the Trivia Night will go towards improvements in the large animal buildings at the Dodge County Fairgrounds to install a ventilation system in the swine barn, new lamb pens and money towards a livestock scale for the future.
+The Dodge County Meat Animal Sale Committee will be sponsoring a Trivia Night Event on March 21, 2020 at Dodgeland High School.
+Proceeds from the Trivia Night will go towards improvements in the large animal areas at the Dodge County Fairgrounds.

 There will be lots of fun to be had at the Trivia Night.
 The doors will open for entrance to the players at 5:00 p.m. and trivia will begin promptly at 7:00 p.m.
 Food will be available for purchase beginning at 5:00 and running throughout the night.
 There will be 10 rounds of 10 questions in each round.
 We are looking for teams of 8 players on each table to play trivia.
 Each table of 8 will be $80; $10 per person.
 Round sponsors are $250, and will have their advertising listed on one of the round answer sheets, as well as a ”Supporting Sponsor Sheet” which each contestant will be given to take home with them.
 All contributors’ names will be mentioned and thanked during our program night.